-Knight expects to rely on operational data obtained from IMS, an industry accepted data source.
+Knight relies on operational data obtained from IMS, an industry accepted data source.
 IMS data may not accurately reflect actual prescriptions.
 If IMS data does turn out to be inaccurate or unreliable and Knight's controls are not effective, there could be an adverse effect on Knight's ability to properly manage inventory and its financial performance.